Mission Statement for

 - is a Jackson-town owned building but is located on property owned by the Protestant Chapel Association.

-- has two main rooms and one one small closet and for total of approximately 700 square feet .
+- has two main rooms and one small restroom for total of approximately 700 square feet .

 - has tables (3) and chairs (50).

 - has A NEW restroom. - Thank you to all for your support